Cyber security strategies for the Insurance sector

 Cyber security challenges in the Insurance Industry

 Digitization of the insurance sector has caused the IT team to use data and advanced analytics to collect, process, and handle vast amounts of consumer information.
 Apart from analyzing the data, they are finding ways to secure the data as well.
-The insurance sector has to tackle a series of challenges even as they prepare to tighten security across their network:

 • Outdated legacy systems are a serious threat to security as they are easy targets to hack.